jamesaffeld/f5-agility-labs-xc/docs/class4/module2/module2.rst

 **In Lab 4** we will solve the IP overlap problem introduced by the Azure acquisition by leveraging App Connect.

 **In Lab 5** we are offering a bonus App Connect, "Application Routing" lab, where requests from Internet Clients will be routed to AWS or Azure frontend based on URI.
-You will also be configuring application security policy on the globally available frontend load balancer in XC.
+You will also be configuring application security policy on the globally available frontend load balancer in XC to portect against OWASP Top 10 attacks.

 .. toctree::
    :maxdepth: 1